 Permitted synthetic food dyes include Yellow dyes (Tartrazine, Sunset Yellow FCF), Blue dyes (Indigo Carmine, Brilliant Blue FCF), Red dyes (Ponceau 4R, Azorubine, Erythrosine), and the Green dye Fast Green FCF.
 These synthetic dyes must meet the requirements of the US FDA, EFSA, and FSSAI, and be pure and free of harmful impurities.

-The most common analytical methods for measuring food dyes are spectrometry, which measures maximum absorption maxima, and chromatography, which is used to separate dyes based on their properties using techniques such as paper chromatography, thin layer chromatography, and column chromatography.
+The most common analytical methods for measuring food dyes are spectrometry, which measures maximum absorption maxima, and chromatography, which separates dyes based on their properties using techniques such as paper chromatography, thin-layer chromatography, and column chromatography.

-The FDA’s permitted food colors are classified as either subject to certification or exempt from certification, both of which must meet the same safety standards prior to approval for use in foods.
+The FDA’s permitted food colors are classified as either subject to certification or exempt from certification.
+Both must meet the same safety standards prior to approval for use in foods.

-The Federal Food, Drug, and Cosmetic Act (FD&C Act) provides that a substance that is capable of imparting color is a color additive and is subject to premarket approval requirements unless the substance is used in a product solely for a purpose other than coloring and is clearly unimportant to the marketability of the product.
+The Federal Food, Drug, and Cosmetic Act (FD&C Act) provides that a substance capable of imparting color is a color additive and is subject to premarket approval requirements unless the substance is used in a product solely for a purpose other than coloring and is clearly unimportant to the product’s marketability.

-There is a long history of food color additives due to the numerous benefits they offer, including the ability to provide a diverse range of bright, more vibrant colors, high color intensity, and greater resistance to light or heat.
+Food color additives have a long history due to the numerous benefits they offer, including the ability to provide a diverse range of bright, more vibrant colors, high color intensity, and greater resistance to light or heat.

 Understanding certified color additives is crucial to ensure proper use and reliance on them.
 Color additives are most commonly used in various food applications for coloring products, including: